nihalpasham/rustBoot-book/src/arch/images.md

 > - By default, valid rustBoot images are always signed.
 > - It will fail to boot an image
 >   - if the image fails fit-validation i.e. if its not a properly formatted fit-image or if the fit-parser cant find the specified default config or its components.
->   - if it isn't signed or if it cannot be verified using the included algo.
+>   - if it isn't signed or if it cannot be verified using the specified algo.
 > - rustBoot's fit parser currently supports the following architectures
 >   - `Aarch64`